flouthoc/PerceptRon/README.md

 Implementation of simplest neuron i.e Rosenblatt Perceptron Model.
 Following codebase will demonstrate a perceptron of learning basic <strong>logic gates e.g AND , OR, NAND and a simple personality classifier on the bases of height and weight.

-### Please read any of the examples and then dig into perceptron.cpp.
+### Please read any of the examples and then dig into perceptron.h.

 ## Usage
 ```